 Other Types

-Although by far, the most common breast cancer type is ductal carcinoma in situ (DCIS), there are other types that are less commonly seen.
+Though the most common breast cancer type is invasive ductal carcinoma (IDC), there are other types that are less commonly seen.

 Medullary Carcinoma